liehann/zipop/native/README.md

 # ZiPop - Multilingual Reading App

 ## Overview
 ZiPop is a React Native multilingual reading app designed for Chinese language learning.
-It displays Chinese text with automatic pinyin romanization and English translations, featuring both built-in curated lessons and user-created content.
+It displays Chinese text with automatic pinyin romanization and English translations, featuring dynamic content loading from a backend API.
 The app is built with TypeScript and supports iOS, Android, and Web platforms.

 ## Technical Stack
 - **Framework**: React Native 0.80.1 with React 19.1.0